Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Practical information

-• Where: The tour runs from Tirano to St. Moritz.
+• Where: from Tirano to St. Moritz.

-• When: Every day of the week.
+• When: every day of the week.

-• Price: 40 euros (approx.)
+• Price: 120 euros (approx.)

 Book your excursion from Milan to the Swiss Alps